Skip to Content

 2. Using your hands, knead dough until it is soft and smooth, about 2 minutes.

-3. Place the dough in the bowl, cover with a towel, and let rest for 30 minutes.
+3. Place the dough in the bowl, cover with a towel, and let rest for 30 minutes - 2 hours.

 4. Heat skillet or griddle to medium-high heat.